-Are you a brand owner, marketer or social media specialist looking for tips to create a video for Facebook?
+Are you a brand owner, marketer or social media specialist looking for tips to make a video for Facebook?

 You’re lucky!
 You’ve landed on the right page!
 In this post, I’m going to walk you through the process of creating a product video for Facebook, give you a priceless list of tips and tricks, dos and don’ts and guide you to upload your video on Facebook.